d-gangz/meme-generator/prompts/new-schema-table.md

 };
 ```

-## Step 3: Create the Actions
+## Step 3: Create the Actions based on the schema and queries

 - This file should be named like `profiles-actions.ts`.

 - This file should go in the `src/actions` folder.

-- This is an example of how to create the actions for the table.
+- This is an example of how to create the actions for the schema and queries.

 ```typescript
 "use server";